StreetCodeAcademy/programming-fundamentals/processing-variables/README.md

 # Variables in Processing

 Now that you're a Karel master, we're going to move into a slightly different programming language!
-[Processing] (https://processing.org/) uses a lot of the same syntax and logic as Karel, so semicolons and if statements aren't going anywhere.
-It also adds a lot of exciting new things that let you do much more than move Karel around a screen: you can build [games] (http://www.openprocessing.org/sketch/116027), cool [3D visualizations] (https://www.behance.net/gallery/Phantogram/14442795), and so much more.
+[Processing](https://processing.org/) uses a lot of the same syntax and logic as Karel, so semicolons and if statements aren't going anywhere.
+It also adds a lot of exciting new things that let you do much more than move Karel around a screen: you can build games, cool [3D visualizations](https://www.behance.net/gallery/Phantogram/14442795), and so much more.

 ## Getting Started - Hello, World!